 6. Excessive Agency

-LLMs integrated with tools (like databases, APIs, email systems, automation scripts) can cause unintended real-world actions if not properly restricted.
+LLMs integrated with tools like databases, APIs, email systems, and automation scripts can cause unintended real-world actions if not properly restricted.

 - Use permission-limited tool interfaces